1 / 27

 Pork Sausage Patties

-With savory pork sausage patties, any breakfast gets a boost.
-These little beauties will certainly have them coming back for seconds. —Carole Thomson, Komarno, Manitoba 18 / 27
+Savory pork sausage patties will give any breakfast a boost.
+These little beauties will have everyone coming back for seconds. —Carole Thomson, Komarno, Manitoba

 Pigs in a Pool